Imiquimod (On the skin)

-- Before applying the cream, wash the treatment area with mild soap and water.
-Wait for the area to dry.Apply a thin layer to the affected area.
+- Wash the treatment area with mild soap and water before you apply the cream.
+Wait at least 10 minutes for the area to dry.Apply a thin layer of the medicine to the affected area.
 Rub it in gently.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
-Store the Zyclara® cream pump upright.
 Do not freeze.
+Store the pump upright.

 Drugs and Foods to Avoid